marcelcases/marcelcases.github.io/index.md

 2015 -- 2019
-:   **Bachelor in Electronics and Automatic Control Engineering** :	Universitat Politècnica de Catalunya.
+:   **Bachelor in Electronics and Automatic Control Engineering** :	EPSEM School — Universitat Politècnica de Catalunya.
 BarcelonaTech<br>
 <sub>240 ECTS</sub>

     *Thesis title: [Implementation and verification of a hardware-based controller for a three-phase induction motor on an FPGA](https://github.com/marcelcases/bachelor-thesis)*